When and how to ask for partial payments on invoices

 Put the partial payment in escrow

 Escrow is a service that holds funds until the terms of an agreement have been met.
-In the case of invoice payments, this would mean that the escrow service would hold the upfront payment until the invoice has been paid in full.
+In the case of invoice payments, this would mean that the escrow service would hold the upfront payment until the full amount had been paid.

 Be prepared for common excuses and hesitations

-The reality is that most customers are a little wary of making invoice partial payments.
-After all, they don't want to seem like they're not paying their fair share or that they're not confident in the business's ability to deliver on its promises.
+Some customers may be reluctant to make a partial payment.
+This is because they do not want to seem like they’re not paying their fair share or that they’re not confident in the business’s ability to deliver on its promises.

-There are a few common excuses and hesitations that you might encounter when trying to negotiate an invoice partial payment:
+There are a few common excuses and hesitations that you might encounter when introducing a partial payments option to your clients:

 • "We'll just pay the whole invoice when it's due."

-• "We're not sure if we'll have the funds available at that time."
+• "We're unsure if we'll have the funds available then."

 • "It's just not our policy to make partial payments."